 Goodman: “I think we’ve all discovered the power of e-learning.
 Having speakers dial in globally for seminars, while distributing tasting samples to your door.
 Think about what a quality training class looks like; [now,] there’s no limitation on how many people can join.
 That’s beautiful.
 And it’s not just for the trade.
 Customized, personalized education for consumers at home—that’s also going to continue to blow up.”

-Join JJ Goodman and Madeleine Geach on November 25th for their free digital masterclass, “An Expert Guide to Leading Well”.
-Register here.
+Join JJ Goodman and Madeleine Geach for their free, on-demand digital masterclass, “An Expert Guide to Leading Well”.
+Watch here.

 [Editor’s note: Interviews have been condensed and edited for clarity.]